 Let me give you an example.
-I can train as much as I want, lift as many weights as I want, and at the end of the day, I will still be 5′ 8″.
+I can train as much as I want, lift as many weights as I want, and I will still be 5′ 8″.
 I might sport impressive muscles and be very fit, but I won’t be a match for any of the people I regularly see at my gym.
 Aside from the muscle mass I will never have, there’s also the size differential.
 I’m talking simple physics like arm reach and leverage and striking force.

-Even if I train my heart out until I can manage to hold off an untrained larger adversary, I’ll be no match for two guys.
+Even if I train my heart out until I can hold off an untrained larger adversary, I’ll be no match for two guys, trained or not.
 Or three.
 Or more.

-Seriously, one of the things gun control advocates have to account for is this desire of mine not to get punched, beat up, or otherwise killed by someone stronger, faster, and younger than I am.
+Seriously, one thing gun control advocates have to account for is this desire of mine not to get punched, beat up, or otherwise killed by someone stronger, faster, and younger than I am.
 And, that desire will only increase as I get older.

 “But, the odds are so small!”

 Well, the odds are small that I will get into a car crash, I still carry insurance.
-I even carry liability insurance despite the fact I engage in zero risky behaviors.
+I even carry liability insurance even though I engage in zero risky behaviors.

 Let’s now move on to one other common refrain non-gun people throw in the face of gun owners: the AR-15 is not a hunting rifle.
 No one needs an assault weapon for hunting.

 Well, now; how do you know it’s not a hunting rifle?
-Because, you know, it is, in fact, a hunting rifle that’s been customized to “look cool” and in the process making very versatile.
+Because, you know, it is, in fact, a hunting rifle that’s customized to “look cool” and in the process makes it versatile.

 But, let’s say that’s true (it’s not, but let’s assume that’s true) . . . what would you, the non-gun enthusiast, non-hunter, recommend hunters should use?

 Admit it; you don’t have a clue unless you’re a hunter.
 And, if you were a hunter, you might not be so quick at discounting the AR-15 for hunting.
-But, as an exercise, go ahead and come up with alternative weapons for hunting various game.
-In the process, you might learn something about hunting and weapons, and wouldn’t that be nice?
+But, as an exercise, come up with alternative weapons for hunting various game; you might learn something about hunting and weapons, and wouldn’t that be nice?